Privacy Policy

 Core Processing (required): By using our services, you consent to the processing of your data necessary to deliver the assessment, generate your reports, and manage your account.
 This consent cannot be withdrawn without deleting your account, as it is essential to service delivery.

 Organisation Sharing (required for programme participants): If you participate in an organisational programme, your assessment results and related data will be shared with your assigned coach and programme administrators as defined by the programme terms.
+Where you participate in more than one Programme concurrently, each Programme governs its own scope of access, sharing, and consent.

 Marketing and Testimonials (optional, withdrawable): We will only use your feedback as attributed testimonials or in marketing materials with your explicit consent, which you may withdraw at any time.